sfrankland/ConjugateSymmetry/README.md

 learned by the model can then be used to complete analogies involving the signed distance between novel input pairs (1:3
 :: 5:?
 (7)), and extrapolate outside of the network’s training domain.
 As a proof of principle, we extend the same architecture to more richly structured tree representations.
-We suggest that this combination of predictive, error-driven learning and simple inductive biases offers promise for deriving and utilizing the representations necessary for high-level cognitive functions, such as analogy